Stephen Ákos: Andrew's partisan

 As a royal charter formulates from 1298, Stephen Ákos belonged to the "familiares" of Andrew III of Hungary since his arrival to Hungary in early 1290.
 The king made Stephen the queen's treasurer in 1293.
 He held the dignity until the death of Andrew's first spouse Fenenna of Kuyavia in 1295.
 Albeit Stephen was considered a strong pillar of the royal power, Andrew III did not support his all efforts.
 For instance, when Andrew, Bishop of Eger complaint to the king in 1296 that Stephen had unlawfully seized the bishopric's two estates (Cserép and Kisgyőr), King Andrew permitted him to launch a lawsuit in any court.
+Beside his activity in Hungary, Stephen established interests in the Kingdom of Bohemia too, already in the early 1290s.
+He provided assistance to Wenceslaus II to conquer the Duchy of Kraków.
+As a result, Thasso de Vissinburg, Wenceslaus' viceroy as captain of Kraków and Sandomierz, donated two estates called Wirvitzy (possibly Wierzbica) beyond the river Vistula to Stephen in August 1294.
+Stephen remained a supporter of Wenceslaus' efforts in Kraków.
+Therefore, captain Vocco donated the right of stone transport and other privileges (tax exemption) in the aforementioned region to Stephen in 1300.

 Stephen was appointed Judge royal in the summer of 1298, serving in this capacity at least until August 1300 (but it is also presumable that he held the dignity until Andrew's death in early 1301).
 The importance of the position had deteriorated by then, since Hungary was in a state of constant anarchy during the second half of Andrew's reign.
 While Stephen Ákos' dignity became a symbolic position and a "prey" in the feudal civil wars, when various groups of barons fought each other, his deputy, the vice-judge royal, as the monarch's personally appointed confidential expert, elevated into an effective judicial role.
 For instance, when Stephen Ákos acted as Judge royal, his "deputy" Stephen issued more documents in cases of litigation proceedings, than him.
 In 1298, vice-judge royal Stephen still used his nominal superior's seal, but by 1300, he adopted his own seal.
 Stephen Ákos was the last Judge royal during the era of the Árpád dynasty.
 Thereafter the position was in a state of vacancy for a decade, when the Kingdom of Hungary had disintegrated into autonomous provinces ruled by powerful oligarchs.